 However, it is interesting to understand the Easter origin, including the Easter bunny origin and why Easter is an important event in the calendar.

 Some cute little Easter crafts for kids to make…

-This was a fun activity that I enjoyed doing with my three-year-old grandson prior to Easter this year.
+This was a fun activity that I enjoyed doing with my three-year-old grandson prior to Easter.

 He helped me to cut out the yellow rectangles for the chicken pattern and the beak.
 He also helped me to stick on the eyes, wings and feet and we had a ball!